Mattia46/firstMonth/ruby.md

 If you find that you really dislike the style of 'Learn To Program' then as an alternative please try [Ruby KickStart](http://www.ruby-kickstart.com/), which also includes videos and challenges which you can fork from [https://github.com/makersacademy/ruby-kickstart](https://github.com/makersacademy/ruby-kickstart).
 We'll be happy to accept completion of all the challenges from section 1 and 2 of Ruby Kickstart, as an equivalent to doing the exercises from Learn To Program.

 In week 4 we recommend that you try and cover as much of the [The Well Grounded Rubyist](http://pingo.edu.vn/wp-content/uploads/2014/07/The-Well-Grounded-Rubyist.pdf) as possible, whilst also signing up for [Codewars](www.codewars.com/r/UiT03A).
 Please see the following [ videos](http://www.youtube.com/playlist?list=PLc4BYny7PXeRAnS-spcZWfzVcKg1PONXP) on how to work with codewars.

-Ideally by the time you start the main coureon Day 1 - you should be at least over 50 points on codewars using the 8kyu and 7kyu challenges.
+Ideally by the time you start the main course on Day 1 - you should be at least over 50 points on codewars using the 8kyu and 7kyu challenges.

 The next two weeks you will be working hard to understand as much Ruby as possible.
-Please refer to the [learning objectives](learning_objectives.md) for the base level you must achieve.
+Please refer to the [learning objectives](learning_objectives.md) for the base level you **must** achieve.
 You may also find the following pills and tutorials helpful to get yourself ready:

 ## Pills